Staff

 Sandeep Bathala is the Vice President of External Affairs at the National Network to End Domestic Violence (NNEDV).
 Sandeep joined NNEDV in April 2022.
 Most recently, Sandeep was the Executive Director of the Edna Adan Hospital Foundation.
 In that position, she was responsible for leading and growing the hospital foundation’s work and reputation for improving women’s health in Somaliland.
 She focused on sustainable and diverse funding, including foundation and individual support.
 She led the planning, development, and implementation of seminars, workshops, and conferences, focused on solutions for improving reproductive and family planning services, maternal health, and gender equity as senior program associate at the Wilson Center.
 She also led in-country and/or regional collaborations with the African Population and Health Research Center in Kenya, Oxfam India, Population Foundation of India and Centre for Population and Reproductive Health in Nigeria.
 Prior to joining the Wilson Center, she was director of the Sierra Club’s Gender, Equity and Environment Program where her efforts included coordinating study tours to India and Ethiopia to build a base of support for integrated reproductive health and environmental projects supported by USAID and U.S. contributions to the UN Population Fund.
 She spearheaded advocacy partnerships with family planning agencies in Albania and Mali at Planned Parenthood.
 Sandeep served as direct services director at Sakhi for South Asian Women, where she led the Domestic Violence and Economic Empowerment Programs as well as the Women’s Health Initiative.
 She assisted Attie and Goldwater Productions with the filming and producing of documentaries for national and international audiences on female genital cutting, family planning, and maternal health in Mali.
 Her experience in program management and social issues has also been enhanced through her work with the Domestic Abuse Project, the Rape Care Program of the New Jersey Division on Women, and Manavi, an organization for South Asian women.
 Sandeep holds a BA in sociology and women’s studies and an MSW with an administration, planning, and policy focus, both from Rutgers University.

-Ellen Yin-Wycoff serves as the Capacity Technical Assistance Senior Deputy Director at the National Network to End Domestic Violence (NNEDV).
+Ellen Yin-Wycoff serves as the Senior Manager of Capacity Technical Assistance at the National Network to End Domestic Violence (NNEDV).
 She has worked in the violence against women movement (and nonprofit sector) for over 35 years as a Director, Manager, Coordinator, Board member, and Advocate at statewide domestic violence and sexual assault coalitions in California, Colorado, and Iowa, along with several local domestic violence and sexual assault organizations.
 She was the former President and an inaugural Board Member at My Sister’s House, a culturally-specific domestic violence and sexual violence program serving the Asian Pacific Islander communities in Sacramento, California.
 Ellen also served as the former Chair, Vice Chair, and member of the National Advisory Council at the National Sexual Violence Resource Center (NSVRC).
 She has also served as a member of the Advisory Committees for the Women of Color Network (WOCN) and the National Organization for Sisters of Color Ending Sexual Assault (SCESA).
 She has also served as an appointed member and Vice Chair of the State Advisory Committee on Sexual Assault Victim Services through the California Office of Emergency Services (CalOES).

 Meinkeng Fonge, Capacity Technical Assistance Specialist